If you are looking for Music Marketing Tips to increase your income dig in

 There are three key components to increase your income as a musician.
+We’ve gone over Part One and Part Two already, so if you haven’t yet take a second to catch up on those.

 As the head of a music PR firm, I have the pleasure of speaking to a lot of artists who are looking to earn more money with their music.
 Most call me inquiring about PR wrongly thinking that getting more music blog exposure will be a path to a sustainable living.
 They are sadly mistaken.
-PR has its place and absolutely has many benefits.

-The longer I do this work the more convinced I am that artists should save their money on PR campaigns and invest in strategies that will help them to earn money.
+The longer I do this work the more convinced I am that artists should save their money on PR campaigns and invest in sustainable strategies that will help them to earn money.

 The most effective way do this is with a long-term marketing plan, which outlines a full overview of the entire landscape and then drills down into the short and long-term goals which are unique for every artist.